The Importance of Internal Cooking Temperatures

 Do You Use An Instant Thermometer?

-I can't set the oven to 350ºF or 400º F and cook the roast for 15 minutes per pound, as many recipes will tell you.
+As many recipes will tell you, I can't set the oven to 350ºF or 400º F and cook the roast for 15 minutes per pound.
 Each time I put a log on the fire to keep it burning, the temperature in the oven changes.

 Instead, I try to keep a somewhat constant temperature but monitor the pork roast's internal temperature until it reaches my target of 150º F knowing it will reach my ideal internal temperature of 160º F after resting.